lizmat/ValueList/README.md

 DESCRIPTION
 ===========

-The functionality provided by this module, will be provided in language level 6.e and higher.
+The functionality provided by this module will be provided in language level 6.e and higher.
 If an implementation of ValueList is already available, loading this module becomes a no-op.

 Raku provides a semi-immutable Positional datatype: List.
 A `List` can not have any elements added or removed from it.
 However, since a list **can** contain containers of which the value can be changed, it is not a value type.
 So you cannot use Lists in data structures such as `Set`s, because each List is considered to be different from any other List, because they are not value types.